deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Autonomy

 Ethena Stablecoin Protocol diversifies into many strategies to stabilise the `USDe` price and enabling yield for stakers of `USDe`.
-Furthermore they diversify each strategy with; 1) different custody providers, 2) different CEXs for opening hedging positions, 3) different assets holding spot, 4) different ETH staking yield source through multiple LSTs.
+They diversify each strategy with; 1) different custody providers, 2) different CEXs for opening hedging positions, 3) different assets holding spot, 4) different ETH staking yield source through multiple LSTs.

-We acknowledge that the Ethena Stablecoin Protocol interstrategically (different strategies) and intrastrategically (different assets, CEXs, custody providers, yield sources).
-However each strategy is carried out in a centralized manner, assets held in custody or trading positions on centralized exchanges.
+We acknowledge that the Ethena Stablecoin Protocol diversifies interstrategically (different strategies) and intrastrategically (different assets, CEXs, custody providers, yield sources).
+However each strategy is carried out in a centralized manner, assets are held in custody and trading positions are openedon centralized exchanges.
 Diversification of exclusively centralized strategies has still high centrlization risk.

 > Autonomy score: High